 She also happens to love lemons, and when she arrived yesterday after an 8-hour drive from Connecticut to find a few loaves of this lemon-ricotta pound cake on the table, a teakettle whistling, and an accordion photo book featuring a few of her favorite little people, let’s just say I received a you-know-what-makes-me-happy sigh and hug, which I can only hope pushed that memory of the aforementioned Mother’s Day a little further into the distance.

 This pound cake is just a variation of one I made over the holidays, which called for orange zest and orange liqueur.
 Here, lemon zest and juice have replaced the orange zest and liqueur, and the baking powder has been reduced a tad, too.
 Like the orange and ricotta cake, this one is incredibly moist and delicious, and while the peak of lemon season has passed, somehow nothing feels springier than lemony treats.
 It’s also a cinch to throw together, a detail we need not share with our mothers.

-Servings 1 9x5x3-inch loaf or three mini loaves
+Yield 1 9x5x3-inch loaf or three mini loaves

 Source: Giada De Laurentiis

 Note: The original recipe calls for orange zest and orange liqueur, which are also delicious flavorings.
 I’ve cut back the baking powder by a half teaspoon as well because I’ve had spilling issues in the past.